 Evolving policy and governance context

-Delegates will discuss the impact and workability of proposed changes - including the introduction of conservation covenants, and steps to improve the management of water - on biodiversity and species protection, and what more needs to be done on a local and national level to support biodiversity.
+Delegates discussed the impact and workability of proposed changes - including the introduction of conservation covenants and steps to improve the management of water - on biodiversity and species protection, and what more needs to be done on a local and national level to support biodiversity.

-Further sessions will also examine the impact of changes proposed in the Agriculture Bill - including moves towards a system of payment for public goods in areas such as soil, water and air quality, and public access to the countryside on the protection and promotion of biodiversity.
+Further sessions examined the impact of changes proposed in the Agriculture Bill 2019-20 - including moves towards a system of payment for public goods in areas such as soil, water, and air quality, and public access to the countryside for the protection and promotion of biodiversity.

 Ensuring biodiversity net gain in new developments

-With the summer policy statement also setting out plans to introduce a mandatory approach to biodiversity net gain - which will require developers to ensure a 10% increase in habitat value for wildlife compared with the pre-development baseline - attendees will assess what this means in practice for stakeholders, and what more needs to be done to address exemptions across nationally significant infrastructure projects and marine development, which remain out of scope of the Bill.
+With the Environment Bill - introduced in the previous parliament - setting out plans to introduce a mandatory approach to biodiversity net gain - which will require developers to ensure a 10% increase in habitat value for wildlife compared with the pre-development baseline - attendees assessed what this means in practice for stakeholders.

 Local approaches to biodiversity and species protection